Theshan/Project-Allocation-System/README.md

 ## Stand Alone Execution [Fail Safe] ##

-This is a pre compiled java project file that you can just run through the terminal or the command line.
+This is a pre compiled java project [classes] file that you can just run through the terminal or the command line.
+You just have to compile the Main Class to work in your computer.

 - Open a **terminal or cmd**
 - Navigate to [*path to project file*/projectallocationsystem/stand-alone/projectallocationsystem/]
-- **For GUI** - Run Command [ java projectallocationsystem.UI ]
+- **For GUI** - Run Command [ javac -d .
+UI.java ] *compile the User Interface Main Class*
-- **For Terminal or cmd Output** - Run Command [ java projectallocationsystem.ProjectAllocationSystem ]
+- **For Terminal or cmd Output** - Run Command [ javac -d .
+ProjectAllocationSystem.java ] *compile the Terminal Output Interface Main Class*

+-**To Run GUI** - Run Command - [ java projectallocationsystem/UI ] *Run the command for UI Program execution* -**For Terminal or cmd Output Report Output** - [ java projectallocationsystem.ProjectAllocationSystem ] *Run the command for Terminal Report Output*

 **Note : This is only if the NetBeans Cannot be opened in the target machine**